BucBharat/Hackathon/README.md

 ## AgelessAid App Functionality

-Given the components and information provided, here's an outline of the AgelessAid app's functionality:

 ### 1. User Registration (`Register` component):

 - Allows new users to create an account by providing their name, email, and password.